Mercy Graves: Superman: The Animated Series

 Mercy Graves as depicted in Superman: The Animated Series.

-Created for and introduced in Superman: The Animated Series, Mercy Graves is a tough young woman with a checkered past, a sardonic wit, and skill in unarmed combat.
-While leading a gang of female thieves, she attempted to steal a briefcase from Lex Luthor.
-Though she failed, an impressed Luthor recognized her ruthlessness and street savvy, took her in, and eventually made her his personal bodyguard and chauffeur.
+Mercy Graves was created for Superman: The Animated Series as a tough young woman with a checkered past, serving as Lex Luthor's personal bodyguard and chauffeur.
+Graves was originally the leader of a gang of female thieves and first encountered Luthor after attempting to steal his briefcase.
+Though Graves failed, an impressed Luthor recognized her ruthlessness and street savvy and took her in.

-An alternate reality variant of Graves appears in the episode "Brave New Metropolis".
-After Luthor and Superman turned Metropolis into a police state, Graves became the commander of the former's law enforcement group.
+An alternate reality version of Graves appears in the episode "Brave New Metropolis".
+After Luthor and Superman turned Metropolis into a police state, Graves became the commander of Luthor's law enforcement group.

 Justice League and Justice League Unlimited

 In the Justice League episode "Tabula Rasa", it is established that Graves took over LexCorp following Luthor's imprisonment.
-When he returns, she proves hesitant to return control to him.
-After he is re-imprisoned, she refuses to help him after he is diagnosed with cancer caused by prolonged exposure to kryptonite.
-Nonetheless, she returns to Luthor's side in the Justice League Unlimited episode "Clash".
+Graves is hesitant to return ownership to Luthor because she feels their former relationship was not an equal one.
+Graves grudgingly assists Luthor's escape from the Justice League, but his deceitful manipulation of another devoted servant causes Graves to see their years together in a different light.
+After Luthor is recaptured, Graves hangs up on Luthor when he requests help in obtaining a lawyer and doctors to treat his kryptonite-caused cancer.
+Nonetheless, Graves returns to Luthor's side in the Justice League Unlimited episode "Clash".

 Comics

 Mercy Graves first appeared in the main DC Universe continuity in Detective Comics #735 (August 1999), during the No Man's Land storyline.
 This version is blonde and often works with an additional bodyguard, Hope.
-Both are implied to be Amazons, with Graves being confirmed as such in Justice League: Cry for Justice.
+It is suggested that the two may be Amazons, with Prometheus claiming Graves to be an Amazon in the series Justice League: Cry for Justice.

-In Infinity, Inc., Graves adopts the secret identity of "Vanilla" and joins the eponymous team in the hopes of atoning for her misdeeds.
-However, she leaves after almost beating a man to death.
+Mercy Graves appears in the Infinity, Inc. series, where she intends to atone for her past deeds.
+In issue #8, she takes on the moniker "Vanilla" and wears a costume equipped with a special mask that keeps her identity hidden.
+However, she leaves after almost beating a man to death, accepting the fact that she is not "hero" material.

 In The New 52, Graves is reintroduced as Luthor's Asian American personal assistant who manages LexCorp in his absence.

-In "Lazarus Planet", Graves becomes a metahuman cyborg after being exposed to Lazarus Pit resin.
+During the "Lazarus Planet" storyline, Graves takes shelter in the LexCorp tower during a storm of Lazarus Pit resin, tracking the storm's signature.
+A bolt from the storm hits Graves and transforms her into a metahuman cyborg, which she believes to be the result of her being knocked into a LexCorp armored suit immediately after being hit by the bolt.
+Graves goes on to defend LexCorp from a pair of escaped animals who were similarly transformed by Lazarus resin.